 Your Insurance Deductible

-- Your Insurance Deductible – Your deductible is the amount of money patients pay to their dentist before their insurance company will pay for dental services.
-If you already paid your deductible, but only visited the dentist once, you are not “getting your monies worth”.
+Your deductible is the amount of money patients pay to their dentist before their insurance company will pay for dental services.
+If you already paid your deductible, but only visited the dentist once, you are not “getting your money’s worth”.
 Your deductible starts again each new year.

-- Fee Increases or Substantial Changes in Coverage – 2019 there are *a lot* of changes happening to our health care system and coverage.
+2019 there are *a lot* of changes happening to our healthcare system and coverage.
 Therefore, use your benefits before the end of 2018, as there could be fee increases or a reduction in services covered under your current plan.

-- As you’ve heard on the news: Premiums are going up – Through your insurance provider, you currently paying dental insurance premiums every month, therefore you should be using your benefits.
+Through your insurance provider, you currently pay dental insurance premiums every month, therefore you should be using your benefits.
 Even if you don’t have any pain or issues, you and your family should always have regular dental cleanings and screenings looking for early signs of gum disease, cavities, gum recession, and even oral cancer.
 Yearly Maximum – Most dental plans have an annual dollar max.
 This is the maximum dollar amount a dental plan will pay toward the cost of dental care within a specific benefit period (usually January through December).
 The patient is personally responsible for paying costs above the annual maximum.
 This amount varies by the insurance company and usually renews every year.
 If you have unused benefits, these will not roll over.